sayitfast/MountWizzard3/wishlist.md

 - this might be also the right time to check weather to mount could communicate. so command would be the first one and the special one, too
 - locks, do that using with lock...
+- persistent data stored with pickle. should be dicts with the data for plotting. saving them on a regular base.

 Problems: